-Select the polyextrude node and use the handle in the viewport to set a smaller Distance.
+Select the polyextrude node.
+Make sure the Handle tool is active then use the handle in the viewport to set a smaller Distance.
 You can also set the parameter value in the Parameter pane.
 This creates a better look for the soccerball.
-Remember that even though we are viewing the subdivide node, selecting the polyextrude node gives us access to its handles and parameters.
+Remember that even though you are viewing the subdivide node, selecting the polyextrude node gives you access to its handles and parameters.

-You might think that with this primitive type we are all set but it is really just a truncated icosahedron with flat faces.
-We need a round soccerball so we will have to put a little more work into it.
+You might think that with this primitive type you are all set but it is really just a truncated icosahedron with flat faces.
+You need a round soccerball so you will have to put a little more work into it.